 Subaru Models with Remote Start

-There are several Subaru models that have remote start.
-If you’re curious as to whether or not your vehicle has it, you can check your manual or look at your windshield for a sticker that indicates it comes with a remote start.
+Several Subaru models have remote start.
+If you’re curious about whether or not your vehicle has it, you can check your manual or look at your windshield for a sticker that indicates it comes with a remote start.
 Current Subaru models that include remotes start include:

 - XV Crosstrek

-To date, the only newer models that don’t come with remote start are the 2020 BRZ, though it is sure to become incorporated at some point.
-Other than that, you can find Subaru remote start on most models, as long as they have an automatic transmission.
 If your Subaru does not come with remote start as a standard feature, you can add it in the aftermarket.
+The only newer models that don’t come with remote start are the 2020 BRZ, though it is sure to become incorporated at some point.
+Besides that, you can find Subaru remote start on most models, as long as they have an automatic transmission.

 Adding Remote Start to Your Subaru

-Because it is an aftermarket product, you will need to make sure that it will not void your warranty and that it’s covered with your standard insurance with your vehicle.
+Because it is an aftermarket product, you will need to ensure that it will not void your warranty and that it’s covered with your standard insurance with your vehicle.
 To find out, ask your dealer and call the manufacturer to get details about the warranty.

 THE BEST CARS FOR SNOW